 A quick, way to determine several important case and cartridge dimensions is by using the

 case length and

 Checking bullet run-out is nothing more than gauging the accuracy of the bullets alignment with the cartridge case.
 It is this one simple task that can make or break 1 inch groups or tiny 1 hole groups.

-Once you have completed loading your cartridges and are ready to check the bullet run-out you have to establish what you are going to use your loaded ammunition for and seperate them.
+Once you have completed loading your cartridges and are ready to check the bullet run-out you have to establish what you are going to use your loaded ammunition for and separate them accordingly.